iferminm/iferminm.github.io/content/Blog/microservices_2.md

 ## Rely on data, not services
-We spoke about *low coupling and high cohession* in *microservices* in a previous article, relying on a service to be up so
+We spoke about *low coupling and high cohession* in *microservices* in a previous article, relying on a service to be up in order for some other service to be able to do what it's supposed to do is some form of *coupling*, you are letting an independent system

 ### Eventual consistency